 Sounds unreal?
 Well, let me assure you that all of the above and much, much more is now possible via the magic world of Photo Apps.
 Try it and once you get a taste of it, I strongly suspect that like me, many of you might get hooked onto it for life!
 So to help you get started, here are a few of my best ones - iPhoto, Pixlromatic, Pic Collage, Dyptic frames and Adobe PS Express.

-NB- This post was originally written for my column My Take in Muscat Daily
+NB- This piece is an excerpt from an article originally written for my column 'My Take' in the Muscat Daily